reviews and articles for the star-faced one (2013):

 Other parts are tougher to untangle.
 Alternating layers of vocal groups, lectures, Arkestral playing and possibly Harnetty’s ensemble interact in drifting simultaneity.
 This may make it sound as though the results are jumbled, but they’re not.
 The individual threads, though sometimes very close, can generally be teased apart aurally.
 It’s fun to puzzle out where one part begins and another ends.
 Another option is to say screw it and just go along for the ride.

 In his comments on working with the Ra Archive, Harnetty wrote about the idea of opening up a dialogue with the material.
-When I first read that, and notes that he has no real connection to the jazz tradition, I was skeptical about both the concept and its chances of succeeding.
+When I first read that, and noted that he has no real connection to the jazz tradition, I was skeptical about both the concept and its chances of succeeding.
 But Harnetty has approached this stuff with the same surety that marked his earlier work, much of which was based on traditional folk recordings.
 Many people have been knocked sideways in any attempt to contextualize and extend the message of Sun Ra’s music––his rep is just too heavy to handle––so perhaps his initial unfamiliarity with it turned out for the best.
 Since he did not feel particularly reverential towards Ra, Harnetty was able to approach the archive with ears wide open, looking only for sounds and words that he knew would work.
 And they do.

 columbus alive: "brian harnetty spins sun ra's recordings into kaleidoscopic collage"